Infidelity Counselling in Calgary | Betrayal Care

 If one more person tells you to "just give it time"

 The people who love you mean well.
-But "give it time," "everyone makes mistakes," and "you two just need to communicate" land like a slap when you are this raw, because they treat a trauma like a misunderstanding.
+But "give it time," "everyone makes mistakes," and "it was just Stampede" land like a slap when you are this raw, because they treat a trauma like a misunderstanding.
 Time on its own does not heal betrayal any more than time on its own sets a broken bone.
 Left unset, it heals crooked: into hypervigilance, into self-blame, into a flinch every time your phone buzzes.
 What actually helps is the right kind of help, from someone who has sat with this exact pain hundreds of times and will never tell you to get over it.

 And this was not your fault